-Key partners (public and private): U.S. Environmental Protection Agency, National Oceanic and Atmospheric Administration, Ohio Department of Natural Resources, Lake County Soil & Water Conservation District, the Trust for Public Land and the Clean Ohio Fund.
+Key partners: Great Lakes Restoration Initiative, U.S. Environmental Protection Agency, National Oceanic and Atmospheric Administration, Ohio Department of Natural Resources, Lake County Soil & Water Conservation District, the Trust for Public Land and the Clean Ohio Fund